AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 The commands `cp` and `mv` (**c**o**p**y and **m**o**v**e) have the same basic structure.
 They both require two positional arguments – the first is the file you want to act on, and the second is where you want it to go (this includes the name you want to give it).

-To see how this works, let's make a copy of the "text.txt" file:
+To see how this works, let's make a copy of the "file\_A.txt" file:

 ```
 ls
-cp text.txt text_copy.txt
+cp file_A.txt file_A_copy.txt
 ls
 ```

 Remember we are actually providing a *relative path* when we provide the file names here.
-So to make make a copy of the "text.txt" file and put it somewhere else, like in our subdirectory "another\_directory", we would change the second positional argument:
+So to make make a copy of "file\_A.txt" and put it somewhere else, like in our subdirectory "another\_directory", we would change the second positional argument:

 ```
 ls another_directory/
-cp text.txt another_directory/text_copy.txt
+cp file_A.txt another_directory/file_A_copy.txt
 ls another_directory/
 ```

-If we want to copy something from somewhere else to our current working directory, we can use another special character, a period – `.`.
-The period specifies the current working directory – just like `../` specifies one directory above us.
+If we want to copy something from somewhere else *to our current working directory*, we can use another special character, a period – `.`.
+The period specifies the current working directory – just like `..` specifies one directory above us.

 ```
 ls
-cp another_directory/yet_another_text_file.txt .
+cp another_directory/file_E.txt .
 ls
 ```

 And now we have a copy of that file in our current working directory.

-Notice that in the first `cp` example we provided a new name in the target location, ("text_copy.txt"), but here when we used `.` to specify copying to the current working directory it simply copied the file with the same name as the original.
-This would be a time when an accidental overwrite could occur.
+Notice that in the first `cp` example we provided a new name in the target location, ("file\_A\_copy.txt"), but here when we used `.` to specify copying to the current working directory it simply copied the file with the same name as the original. *If that file name already existed in this directory, it would be overwritten*.

 The `mv` command is used to move files **and** to rename them if wanted.
-Remember that the path of a file actually includes its name.
+Remember that the *path* (address/location) of a file actually includes its name.
 Here we will move a file from our current working directory into our subdirectory.
 At the moment our current working directory and our subdirectory contain these files:

 ```
 ls
 ls another_directory/
 ```

-Let's move "another\_text\_file.xlsx" into the subdirectory:
+Let's move "file\_C.xlsx" into the subdirectory:

 ```
-mv another_text_file.xlsx another_directory/
+mv file_C.xlsx another_directory/
 ls
 ls another_directory/
 ```

 Notice that we didn't provide a file name for the second positional argument of the `mv` command (where we were sending it).
-Just like when we used `cp` to copy a file to our current working directory with `.` above, this keeps the name of the original file.
+Just like when we used `cp` to copy a file to our current working directory with `.` above, this keeps the name of the original file if you don't specify anything.

-Remember that "another\_text\_file.xlsx" was actually a text file and not a ".xlsx".
+Remember that "file\_C.xlsx" was actually a text file and not an Excel file, check it with `file another_directory/file_C.xlsx`.
 Let's rename it so that it has a ".txt" extension:

 ```
 ls another_directory/
-mv another_directory/another_text_file.xlsx another_directory/another_text_file.txt
+mv another_directory/file_C.xlsx another_directory/file_C.txt
 ls another_directory/
 ```